seanbrindley17/milestone-project-4/README.md

 #### Icons

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used in parts of the site on the homepage, as well as the Github icon in the footer.

 ## User Stories